vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 ## Need help?

-If you need help in your choice, DON'T contact me personally, but use the social media communities or fora.
+If you need help in your choice, use these social media communities or forums.
-There are also a lot other smart people who can help you further.
+There are also many other people who can help you further.

 * [Home Assistant forum](https://community.home-assistant.io/)
 * [Reddit - Home Assistant](https://www.reddit.com/r/homeassistant/)